 Senja’s outer coast has been a place of beauty for millions of years — so why haven’t we heard of it before?
 The reason is that, until recently, only a few dead-end roads wound their way over from the inner coast.
 Now the villages are linked by roads and tunnels, so you can drive along most of outer Senja.
 In summer, ferries run from Botnhamn to Brensholmen, one hour from Tromsø, and from Gryllefjord to Andenes.
 Below are a few of the highlights on the trip from Botnhamn in the north to Gryllefjord in the south, today one of the 18 designated National Tourist Routes.

 Information about Senja

-The National Tourist Route on Senja starts in Gryllefjord in the south, and follows the coast from Skaland to Botnhamn.
+The Norwegian Scenic Route, previously the National Tourist Route, on Senja starts in Gryllefjord in the south, and follows the coast from Skaland to Botnhamn.

 Absolutely.
 There is a ferry in the summer to Andenes, where the national tourist route on Andøya has its starting point.
 From Botnhamn, on the other end, there is a ferry to Brensholmen near Tromsø

 Senja has many different offerings, but is probably best known for its enormously beautiful nature.